A Chapter in Coffee House History

 A chance encounter — in the street, in the theatre, anywhere — might compel those inhibited by good manners or a modest disposition to air their feelings in print.
-In 1758 a young man who had caught sight of a young woman in Vauxhall Gardens —“in company with two Gentlemen”— reached out to her in the pages of the London Chronicle.
-He asked that her response be sent to “A.D.” at the Temple Exchange Coffee House — all eighteenth-century life seems to have been lived in coffee houses — and he assured her of his honourable intentions.
+In 1758 a young man who had caught sight of a young woman in Vauxhall Gardens — ‘in company with two Gentlemen’ — reached out to her in the pages of The London Chronicle.
+He asked that her response be sent to ‘A.D.’ at the Temple Exchange Coffee House — all eighteenth-century life seems to have been lived in coffee houses — and he assured her of his honourable intentions.
 Then in a moment of touching openness he

 begs she will pardon the method he has taken to let her know the situation of his Mind, as, being a Stranger, he despaired of doing it any other way, or even of seeing her more.

-Henry Sampson, a nineteenth-century newspaper proprietor, and author of a history of advertising, makes an interesting observation about the young man at Vauxhall Gardens.
+Henry Sampson, a nineteenth-century newspaper proprietor and author of a history of advertising, makes an interesting observation about the young man at Vauxhall Gardens.
 Sampson points out that the young woman was not alone — there were two men with her — and that her silent admirer had no way of knowing what connection she had with her companions.
 To approach her in the way he did, Sampson argues, was thoroughly underhand.
 His claim to have only honourable intentions suddenly seems hollow.

 Well, maybe Sampson is judging the young paramour rather harshly.
 I’ll let you decide!
-However, we may now catch ourselves having second thoughts about “I.E.”.
+However, we may now catch ourselves having second thoughts about ‘I.E.’.
 Was he too being insincere?
-Possibly he invented the story of his abandonment in the hope of financial gain, playing on the sympathies of a woman of substance with a kind heart, and a soft spot for foundlings, who might be prepared to “remember” her Irish roots, and an infant son, and a village near Bath.
+Possibly he invented the story of his abandonment in the hope of financial gain, playing on the sympathies of a woman of substance with a kind heart and a soft spot for foundlings, who might be prepared to ‘remember’ her Irish roots and an infant son and a village near Bath.